Energinet-DataHub/geh-market-participant/docs/business-processes/business-processes.md

 ![Flow diagram for all integration events](../images/Actor_register-Integration%20Events%20Flow%20diagram.drawio.png) Fig. 1 - Flow diagram for all integration events

 Data transmitted in the events are listed below.
-Notice that, in the ActorCreated event, the type MarketRole contains all information about correlated grid areas and a grid area contains all information about correlated metering points, as seen on figure 3.
+Notice that, in the `ActorCreated` event, the type MarketRole contains all information about correlated grid areas and a grid area contains all information about correlated metering point types, as seen on figure 3.

 ### Actor